sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

         sudo apt install linux-headers-$(uname -r) build-essential dkms

    In the guest machine window, choose Devices > Insert Guest Additions CD image.
 In the guest, a VBOXADDITIONS window appears; click Run.
-Right-click the CD icon on the desktop and Eject the VirtualBox Additions disc.
+Right-click the CD icon on the panel or desktop and Eject the VirtualBox Additions disc.

    In the guest machine window, choose Devices > Shared clipboard > Bidirectional.